 I’ve mentioned a few times now that I’ll be combining my older three children into Level 7 – Exploring Your World, and several people have asked me what I’m adding to it to make it high school level for my oldest.
 So I thought I’d go ahead and write a blog post to explain how we … Continue reading "Multi-Grade Teaching – An Example"

 One of the staples of Build Your Library curriculum are the Narration Cards.
 Narration is really the foundation of my program.
 Narration builds thinking skills, writing skills, vocabulary, listening skills – it is such an important part of your child’s learning.
 Build Your Library lesson plans assign narration after both the literature (read alouds) and … Continue reading "History and Science Based Narration Cards"

-Dictation is really the majority of our language arts.
+If Narration is the backbone of Charlotte Mason’s philosophy, Dictation is the foundation of her language arts studies.
 It is a tried and true method and has been used successfully for centuries.
-If used correctly, I feel that dictation covers so many aspects, that it really can be the basis of any language arts program.
-It adequately covers both grammar and spelling, not to mention a deep exposure to … Continue reading "How Does Dictation Work?"
+If done correctly, dictation covers so many skills that it really can be the basis of any language arts program.
+It adequately covers … Continue reading "How Does Dictation Work?"